pantheon-systems/documentation/source/content/guides/account-mgmt/plans/09-manage.md

 <Alert title="Note" type="info" >

-No prorated refunds or credits will be issued for site downgrades.
+For any site plan downgrades, no refunds or prorated credits will be issued as per our [Terms of Service](https://pantheon.pactsafe.io/legal.html#tos).

 </Alert>